TechSis01/Task-Manager/README.md

 Technologies used for this project: React, Vite, Tailwind CSS, Firebase, Axios, Reduxtoolkit, React query, react-hot-toast.
 Curious about what Tasky looks like on the web, well here you have it https://task-manager-abmm-2ikxvz7qn-techsis01.vercel.app/

-But if you want to checkout a more robust Task management application, kindly checkout this other version built by me https://taskbuddy-mu.vercel.app/
+But if you want to checkout a more robust Task management application, kindly checkout this other version I built as well:  https://taskbuddy-mu.vercel.app/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: